nuitrcs/databases_workshop/readme.md

 While in-person workshop participants do not need to install PostgreSQL, you will need a terminal program capable of creating an SSH connection to a remote server.
 On a Mac, the built-in Terminal program will work.
 On Windows, we suggest [PuTTY](http://www.putty.org/) if you don't already have another program installed.

-Typing long commands in a terminal can be tedious.
-We also recommend you install [DataGrip](https://www.jetbrains.com/datagrip/) for working with databases.
-It has a free 30 day trial or you can apply for a JetBrains academic license for free.

 This repository also includes materials for connecting to a database using Python or R.  For Python, you will need to install the `psycopg2` package.
-For R, you will need the package `RPostgreSQL`.
+For R, you will need the package `RPostgres`.

-## Resources
+# Resources

-### Background
+## Background

 [Basic Explanation of Relational Databases](http://www.bbc.co.uk/education/guides/ztsvb9q/revision/1): from the BBC, a quick explanation of relational databases

-### Software
+## Software

 [DataGrip Tutorial](https://www.youtube.com/watch?v=Xb9K8IAdZNg): video on how to use the DataGrip program; it even uses the same database we use in this workshop.

-### Reference
+## Reference

 [PostgreSQL cheat sheet](http://www.postgresqltutorial.com/wp-content/uploads/2018/03/PostgreSQL-Cheat-Sheet.pdf): a list of basic commands and patterns for statements